judekim0507/ogx/CONTRIBUTING.md

-# Contributing to OGX
+# Contributing to ogx

-Thank you for your interest in contributing to OGX!
+Thank you for your interest in contributing to ogx!
 This guide will help you add new Open Graph image templates.

 ## Adding a New Template